-A clear intimate or personal care policy in schools will not only help to safeguard both learners and staff but will ensure that arrangements and expectations are clear.
+A clear intimate or personal care policy in schools, or as part of the medical policy, will not only help to safeguard both learners and staff but will ensure that arrangements and expectations are clear.
 It will ensure that learners' independence and welfare is promoted, their dignity and privacy is respected.
 It will also promote confidence in the child and family that school is supportive of their needs.

-Learners with bladder and bowel issues who receive support from school are more likely to achieve their full potential28.
+Learners with bladder and bowel issues who receive support from school are more likely to achieve their full potential26.
 Personal care is usually included in job descriptions for school support staff.
 Assisting a child in such a way that they learn the skills needed for independence with their personal care, as far as their medical condition and level of ability allows, may form part of their one-to-one education.

-The policy should outline the circumstances when it is appropriate for a child to have a care $plan^{29}$.
+The policy should outline the circumstances when it is appropriate for a child to have a care plan27.